 11. You show pictures and videos of the bears out in the winter.
 Don’t bears hibernate?

 Most bears in captivity do not go into a full "hibernation".
 Bears don't actually hibernate as far as the true meaning of the word (meaning a full sleep that is not disturbed by any movement or waking to noises etc).
 Bears often go into a sleep during the winter months called torpor.
 While in torpor, the animal can wake up quickly and easily.
 During torpor, their heart rate is extremely low but their body temperature is relatively high, and they won’t eat much or eliminate.
 They do slow down tremendously, they eat very little and sleep most of the time.
 But they don't fully hibernate, and will go out and move about a bit most days.
 After all, there is no scarecity in food source which would trigger a more dormant torper state.

 12. What does a bears tongue feel like?
-What about his fur?

 A bears tongue is soft, like a dogs tongue (not scratchy like a cat).
 His fur is very soft too.
-Not quite as soft as a dog but more similar to that than something like a pig.

 13. Do you have a wish list?
 How do I donate?
 Do you accept PayPal?